hajducak/BowlingTracker/README.md

 - **Offline game saving** – store games locally when offline and sync with the cloud once reconnected
 - **Comprehensive statistics** – detailed insights, including pinfall percentages
 - **Frame editing** – edit the current game frame in case of a misclick
-- **Pinfall visualization** – view pinfall results for each individual frame